Clayton Lake State Park

 Clayton Lake State Park offers a diverse geologic setting.
 It lies in the Raton section of the Great Plains physiographic province, which is characterized by rolling hills, flat plains, and mesas that were intruded by numerous volcanoes forming lone mountain peaks and cones of various heights above the plains.
 The southern end of the Raton section is formed by the Canadian escarpment, north of the Canadian River.
 Basalt flows from the volcanoes protected the underlying sedimentary rocks from erosion and formed the tops of the mesas and flat plains.

 The basalt flows overlie the red to brown caliche sands of the Ogallala Formation of mid-Miocene to early Pliocene (4–12 million yrs ago) age (Frye et al., 1978).
 The Ogallala Formation is one of the most widespread units in the United States, extending from South Dakota to southern New Mexico and northwestern Texas, forming the Llano Estacado.
 The Ogallala Formation, the primary reservoir of ground water throughout the region, is responsible for man changing the appearance and character of the Great Plains.
-The Ogallala is 0–15 ft thick at Clayton Lake and consists of eolian sand and silt and fluvial sandy clay, siltstone, sandstone, and local gravel derived from the Rocky Mountains about 4–12 million yrs ago (Reeves, 1971; Hawley, 1984).
+The Ogallala is 0–15 ft thick at Clayton Lake and consists of eolian sand and silt and fluvial sandy clay, siltstone, sandstone, and local gravel derived from the Rocky Mountains about 5–13 million years ago (Reeves, 1972; Hawley, 1984; Cather et al., 2012).
 Caliche beds are common throughout the unit.
 Caliche is composed of fractured and permeable deposits of gravel, sand, silt, and clay that is cemented by calcium carbonate (McGrath and Hawley, 1985).

 The Ogallala Formation unconformably overlies the Cretaceous Graneros Shale, which forms covered slopes in the park.
-The Graneros Shale is predominantly gray shale found in local arroyo cuts and was deposited by the Cretaceous marine sea about 97.5– 91 million yrs ago.
-Local invertebrate microfossils shaped like grains of rice, called Foraminifera, are found in the shale beds and confirm the Late Cretaceous (Cenomanian) age (Lucas et al., 1986).
+The Graneros Shale is predominantly gray shale found in local arroyo cuts and was deposited by the Cretaceous marine sea about 97.5–91 million yrs ago.
+Local invertebrate microfossils shaped like grains of rice, called Foraminifera, are found in the shale beds and confirm the Late Cretaceous (Cenomanian) age (Lucas et al., 1986; Hunt, 2010).

 The Graneros Shale unconformably overlies the Cretaceous Dakota Group.
 The Romeroville Sandstone, the upper unit of the Dakota Group, consists of a thick quartzose sandstone unit that forms the lowest benches along the lake.
 It is yellowish orange to brown, fine to coarse grained, poor to well sorted, and bioturbated.
 Crossbeds and ripple marks are common locally, indicating fluvial deposition.
 Most of the beds surrounding the lake and above the spillway belong to the Romeroville Sandstone.